VLSI-EDA/PoC/docs/References/Licenses/MozillaPublicLicense2.0.rst

 You may add additional accurate notices of copyright ownership.

-Exhibit B - “Incompatible With Secondary Licenses” Notice
+Exhibit B - "Incompatible With Secondary Licenses" Notice
 *********************************************************

 .. code-block:: raw

-   This Source Code Form is “Incompatible With Secondary Licenses”, as defined by the Mozilla Public License, v.
+   This Source Code Form is "Incompatible With Secondary Licenses", as defined by the Mozilla Public License, v.
 2.0.